So you’ve decided to install a bedroom in the attic? Congratulations, that means you’ll also be putting in a bathroom.

 As with any major construction project it pays to shop around for professional services.
-Work with local businesses like Inland Empire Plumber and they’ll often help direct you to reliable businesses they’ve worked with on past projects.
+Work with local businesses and they’ll often help direct you to reliable businesses they’ve worked with on past projects.

 Likewise, talking with people who’ve had work done that you like can be helpful.
 Word of mouth is often the best way to find the best and most reliable businesses in your area.

 Good luck with your next project!